 Until the introduction of China's 'National Sword' policy, UK plastic waste was primarily exported to countries in the Global South.
 Since the ban, the consequences of these imports on human health and the environment are still disproportionately felt by communities of colour.
-These communities have fewer political, economic and legal means to mount effective opposition to potentially environmentally hazardous sites and practices, meaning companies can find the path of least resistance to build them.40
+These communities have fewer political, economic and legal means to mount effective opposition to potentially environmentally hazardous sites Plastic waste found burning in Adana, Turkey.

+and practices, meaning companies can find the path of least resistance to build them. $^{\rm 40}$